 fund-logo

-CAMP GHORMLEY FUND
+CAMP GHORMLEY DESIGNATED FUND

 Ghormley Meadow Christian Camp was established in 1939 for children in grades 2-13 and this fund, established by the Sundquist Family, provides yearly "camperships" to their camp located in the Wenatchee National Forest.